NEXT WORKSHOP – June 22 – 24, Nashville TN

 Application period – April 10 – May 7

 This workshop is a 3-day crash course in what it takes to write for the commercial Nashville market.
 Sixteen applicants are chosen to play one song each day for two publishers who give feedback on the craft and commercial potential of the writing.
 You do not have to perform the songs live; you can play a recording.
 The publishers are not paid to attend; they come hoping to find new talent.
 Writers not selected to play songs can attend as auditors to network and learn.

 Participants have ended up with publishing deals, single-song contracts, co-writes with staff writers and on-going publisher relationships.
 It’s also a great place to find co-writers.
-Past participants include Dustin Lynch, Jon Nite, Joe Leathers, Drew Baldridge, Kelleigh Bannen, Emily Weisband, Adan James and Seth Alley.
+Past participants include Dustin Lynch, Jon Nite, Joe Leathers, Drew Baldridge, Kelleigh Bannen, Emily Weisband, Adam James and Seth Alley.

 8:30 to 11:30 am – study hit songs to see what makes them hits

 1 to 4 pm – feedback session with two publishers